datamindedbe/conveyor-templates/DEVELOPMENT.md

 make test
 ```

-Or you can execute the commands that are defined in there manually.
+Alternatively, you can manually execute the commands that are defined there as well.